SMasa11/rdtest/README.md

 ## Background

-The sufficient condition for identification in RD design, local randomization, has has two implications: continuous density function and balancing of pre-treatment covariates.
-Violation of any of these testable restriction raises aa concern on the sufficient condition.
+The sufficient condition for identification in RD design, local randomization, has two implications: continuous density function and balancing of pre-treatment covariates.
+Violation of any of these testable restriction raises a concern on the sufficient condition.
 (Nevertheless, these testable restrictions are not directly related to identification itself.
 See [Ishihara and Sawada (2023)](https://arxiv.org/abs/2009.07551) for further details.)